armadaproject/armada/docs/design/diagrams/README.md

 ### Armada Server Components

-These are the components that control the operation of the different executors across different k8s clusters (See https://armadaproject.io/design)
+These are the main armada components that run on the Armada Server.

 It includes:
 - **Armada Server**: The main component of Armada.
-It is responsible for the scheduling of jobs and the management of the executors.
+It receieves data from the executors about their status, and responds with jobs for the executors to run.
-- **Lookout API**: A component that servers the lookout API, which enables users to monitor the status of jobs and queues.
+- **Lookout API**: A component that serves the lookout API, which enables users to monitor the status of jobs and queues.
 - **Ingesters**: These move data from pulsar to their respective databases.
 The Event Ingester moves data from pulsar to redis.
 The Lookout Ingester moves data from pulsar to postgres for the lookout component to use.

 ### Armada Executor Components

-These are the components that run on each k8s cluster and are responsible for the execution of jobs on that cluster.
+These are the components that run on each k8s cluster that executes jobs.

 It includes:
 - **Armada Executor**: The main component of the executor.
 It is responsible for the execution of jobs on the cluster.
-- **Binoculars**: A component that reads from the k8s API to get information about the cluster that can be used by Lookout.
+- **Binoculars**: A component that reads logs from the k8s API.

 ### Armada Client Components